Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/urp-renderer-feature.md

 A Renderer Feature is an asset that lets you add extra Render passes to a URP Renderer and configure their behavior.

-URP contains the pre-built Renderer Feature called **Render Objects**.
+URP contains the pre-built Renderer Feature called [Render Objects](#render-objects-renderer-feature).

 For information on how to add a Renderer Feature to a Renderer, see the page [How to add a Renderer Feature to a Renderer](urp-renderer-feature-how-to-add.md).